venkatavikas69/Home/README.md

 # HomeInventory
-In this project, I have built a home inventory manager program.
+In this project, I have built a home inventory management program.
 This program lets you keep a record of your belongings.